Performance Optimization

 Scaling Test

-# Run with mpiexec -n $np
+mpiexec -n $np julia --project=. run_benchmark.jl

 Common Bottlenecks

-2. MPI communication: Balance mesh, minimize syncs
+2. MPI communication: valid mesh, minimize syncs

-3. Memory allocation: Pre-allocate, use in-place ops
+3. Memory allocation: pre-allocate, use in-place ops

-4. I/O: Write less frequently, use parallel I/O
+4. I/O: write less frequently, use parallel I/O

 See Also